My Art-Making Manifesto

 Like a loving earthly parent, I think God delights in my delight.
 He watches me soaking in His creation and toiling away to make something that reflects the beauty He’s created… and I believe He is absolutely delighted, regardless of how horrible my final product may be.

-I’m forever grateful to serve a Heavenly Father who delights in and strengthens my hands for all of my feeble efforts to glorify Him.Theology fuels creativity.
+I’m forever grateful to serve a Heavenly Father who delights in and strengthens my feeble efforts to glorify Him.Theology fuels creativity.

 God is THE Creator.
 The more I know Him, the more I thrive in the creativity He’s given me.